I guess I was always bound to be an ice cream lover.

 In a small saucepan melt the chocolate with ¼ cup heavy cream until smooth.
 Stir 1 cup custard mixture into the melted chocolate, then return back to the ice cream mixture.
 Cover with plastic wrap and refrigerate until mixture is cold.

 In a large bowl of an electric mixer, beat butter and brown sugar on medium speed for 1-2 minutes.
-Then add the milk, vanilla, and salt.
-Beat to combine.
+Then add the milk, vanilla, and salt, mixing to combine.

 In a small bowl sift flour and cocoa powder.